-Read about our thru-hiking adventures through Julie’s self-published books, one about the Pacific Crest Trail from 2007 and another from the Appalachian Trail in 2011.
-She has plans of writing a third book upon completion (cross your fingers!) of the Continental Divide Trail in 2013.
+Read about our thru-hiking adventures through our self-published books, one about the Pacific Crest Trail in 2007, the Appalachian Trail in 2011, and lastly, the Continental Divide Trail in 2013.

 Join Stopwatch, an inexperienced thru-hiker with a steep learning curve, as she tackles her first long-distance hike, the Pacific Crest National Scenic Trail, over 2600 miles from Mexico to Canada.
 She begins the trail with the sole purpose of getting to Canada and quickly realizes she has a lot to learn not only about backpacking, but more importantly, about herself.